 The issue is exacerbated when you've got home remodeling writers shouting from their bully pulpits ("Do it yourself!") and home improvement stores overflowing with boxes, cable, switches, outlets, and lights practically begging to be homeowner-installed.

 This point about knowledge and experience is at the core of the argument.
-Even if you know 92% about electrical work, it's the other 8% that can hurt you.
+Even if you know 92 percent of electrical work, it's the other 8 percent that can hurt you.

-4. They Are Expensive, But You Can Control Costs
+4. Electricians Are Expensive, but You Can Control Costs